Apeterson405/Readclass02.md/README.md

 https://www.wikihow.com/Build-a-Computer

 https://www.youtube.com/watch?v=MtALhv22Ltk

 # Things I Want to Know More About

-Is there a way to add a motherboard to anotherboard?
+Is there a way to add a motherboard to another motherboard?

 How much RAM is too much RAM?

 How often should i upgrade my CPU